Many parents worry that their children will leave university saddled with enormous student loans.

 So as a parent, stop worrying about how your offspring will repay loans in the future.
 The good news is that student loan repayments work like a tax, so repayments are limited to a percentage of income and only start when your child is earning above a certain amount.

 Instead, start worrying about how on earth you’ll magic up hundreds of pounds a month you’re expected to contribute while your child is still studying.
 More than one child?
 You’re looking at even bigger bills.

 There are two types of official student loans to help towards further education costs:

 - Tuition fee loans, which cover (you’ve guessed it) tuition fees for uni courses

 - Maintenance loans for living costs like rent, heating and eating.

 Now the student loan system is hideously tangled, and details depend on whether you live and study in England, Scotland, Wales or Northern Ireland.
 I’m going to talk about the English situation, because hey, that’s where I live.

 Tuition fee loans are pretty simple.
-A full time student starting in September can borrow up to £9,250 as a tuition fee loan, and that money goes straight to their course to cover fees.
+A full time student starting in September can borrow up to £9,250 a year as a tuition fee loan, and that money goes straight to their course to cover fees.
 Fine.